Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Experimental

-In Fig. \hyref{fig:ICR}(b) we plot the experimental ICR against concentration and tip Dukhin number, together with results based on both Eq.(\hyref{ICR}) (solid) and the combination of Eq.(\hyref{gen_conductance}) with Eq.(\hyref{eq:concentrationa}) (dashed) using $\psi_0=-0.21$ V in both cases.
-At high concentrations both curves match the trend in experimental data, and a good fit can be obtained using $\psi_0=-0.26$ V as shown in SI-9.
-However, the Ohmic conduction (Fig.\hyref{fig:Ohm}) cannot be properly explained with this larger surface potential, also shown in SI-9.
+In Fig. \hyref{fig:ICR}(c) we plot the experimental ICR against concentration and tip Dukhin number, together with results based on both Eq.(\hyref{ICR}) (solid) and the combination of Eq.(\hyref{gen_conductance}) with Eq.(\hyref{eq:concentrationa}) (dashed) using a fitted surface potential $\psi_0=-0.28$ V in both cases.
 Theoretical and experimental ICR obey the same inverse square root scaling $G_-/G_+\propto\rho_{\rm{b}}^{-1/2}$ as was also observed for Ohmic conductance, which is again due to the concentration dependence of Du at fixed surface potential $\psi_0$.
 Interestingly, we find that Eq.(\hyref{ICR}) is a good approximation for the combination of Eq.(\hyref{gen_conductance}) with Eq.(\hyref{eq:concentrationa}).
 The unexpected quality of our approximation Eq.(\hyref{ICR}) is a result of a cancellation of errors: an increase of Ohmic conduction due to surface conductance decreases ICR while the variation of surface conductance with concentration increases ICR.\\ At low concentrations the inverse square root dependence of ICR breaks down around $\rho_{\rm{b}}\simeq2$ mM, where the experimental ICR peaks while our theory predicts that ICR should keep increasing with decreasing concentration.
-This qualitative mismatch between experiment and theory is due to the starting assumption of non-overlapping EDL's in our theory being violated in the low-concentration, high-potential regime.
-Here the concentration depletion in the pore allows for (minor) EDL overlap in the tip, despite the screening length obtained using the bulk concentration $\rho_{\rm{b}}$ being at least an order of magnitude smaller than the tip size in our experiments.
-In our theory this violates the starting assumption of non-overlapping EDL's in the derivation of Eq.(\hyref{const salt}) in SI-5.
-Other theoretical work goes beyond the assumption of non-overlapping EDL's while neglecting flow and predicts a peak of the ICR around Du$\simeq 1$ \cite{Poggioli2019, Cengio2019}, which is attributed to salt transport in the EDL dominating total salt transport at high Du.
-In SI-10 we plot the pore selectivity as defined in Ref.\cite{Cengio2019} for our tapered geometries with $\psi_0=-0.21$ V and find a maximum near $\rho_{\rm{b}}=2$ mM similar to our experiments.
+Such a peak in ICR has been previously observed in long micro-channels\cite{cervera_exp_micropores_and_saturation,siwy_saturation,rect1} and assigned to the emergence of EDL overlapping at low-concentrations.
+Here the concentration depletion in the pore only allows for minor EDL overlap at the tip, as the screening length is at least an order of magnitude smaller than the tip size in our experiments.
+Other theoretical works predict a peak in ICR at $1$<Du<$10$ \cite{Poggioli2019, Cengio2019}, which is attributed to salt transport in the EDL dominating the total salt transport, an effect that is not captured in our model.
+In SI-9 we plot the pore selectivity as defined in Ref.\cite{Cengio2019} for our tapered geometries with $\psi_0=-0.21$ V and find a maximum near $\rho_{\rm{b}}=2$ mM, in line with our experiments.